Britain's incredible regional dishes everyone should try once

 AS Foodstudio/Shutterstock

 Ever wondered why Liverpudlians are nicknamed Scousers?
 While it was originally used as a derogatory term, the word can actually be traced back to this hearty meal.
-Packed with cubed meat (usually beef), potatoes, onions and simple seasoning, Scouse – traditionally known as lobscouse – is a stew sailors would eat during the 18th century across Northern Europe.
-Over time the name was shortened and has since become associated with Liverpool.
+Packed with cubed meat (usually beef), potatoes, onions and simple seasoning, Scouse – originating from the word 'lobscouse' – is a stew sailors would eat during the 18th century across Northern Europe.
+It has since become associated with Liverpool.

 This may look like a typical full English breakfast at first glance, but this hefty morning meal is packed with components regional to Ulster in Northern Ireland.
 Alongside the usual fried elements (think bacon, eggs, sausages, tomatoes and black pudding), it’s made heartier with the addition of soda bread and potato cakes (potato farls).
 Cooked breakfasts have been popular across Britain since the Victorian era, but this style became particularly prominent in Northern Ireland in the mid-20th century.